 If you’ve ever wanted your own rapid-fire gun but didn’t want to burn a hole in your wallet from ammo costs, you’ve probably come to the same conclusion as me: 22 Long Rifle.
 It’s cheap and relatively plentiful, depending on what part of the country you’re in.
 You’ve no doubt looked at the price of a full-auto, transferrable gun and realized you can’t or won’t pay that much.
 So what do you do?
 Build one yourself!

 Before going into the details of how to build this gun for yourself, rest easy knowing that this gun is in 100% compliance with the National Firearms Act of 1934 and the Gun Control Act of 1968.
-As much as the ATF would like to send their goon squad to knock down your front door in the middle of the night, all they can do is clench their fists and gnash their teeth.
+The ATF has determined the device used does not constitute a machinegun.

 I first started out by taking an ordinary Ruger 10/22 and upgraded to an ATI Strikeforce stock.
 Any AR-style stock will work, so long as the stock can be adjusted to the fully closed position as seen in the video.